redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 }
 ```

 By default the authentication system will return only the data that the system itself knows about (that's what inside the `jwt` object above).
 For Netlify Identity that's an email address, an optional name and optional array of roles.
 Usually you'll have your own concept of a user in your local database.
 You can modify `getCurrentUser` to return that user, rather than the details that the auth system stores.
-The comments at the top of the file give one example for you could look up a user based on their email address.
-We also provide a simple implementation to requiring that a user be authenticated when trying to access a service, `requireAuth()`.
-It will throw an error that GraphQL knows what to do with if non-authenticated person tries to access something they shouldn't.
+The comments at the top of the file give one example of how you could look up a user based on their email address.
+We also provide a simple implementation for requiring that a user be authenticated when trying to access a service: `requireAuth()`.
+It will throw an error that GraphQL knows what to do with if non-authenticated person tries to get to something they shouldn't.

 The files that were modified by the generator are: